MP for Mid Dunbartonshire

 Liberal Democrat Spokesperson (Scotland)

-Susan Murray is a Liberal Democrat MP for Mid Dunbartonshire, elected on 4 July 2024.
-She currently serves as Liberal Democrat Spokesperson for Scotland and sits on the Scottish Affairs Committee, with additional roles on the Speaker's Advisory Committee on Works of Art and the Royal Albert Hall Bill [HL] committee.
+Susan Murray is a Liberal Democrat MP for Mid Dunbartonshire, elected in July 2024.
+She currently serves as the Liberal Democrat Spokesperson for Scotland and sits on the Scottish Affairs Committee and the Speaker's Advisory Committee on Works of Art.
+She is also a member of the Royal Albert Hall Bill [HL] committee.

 Generated 21 February 2026